 There are two popular arrangements within the DC section of the Fund: the default strategy and the BlackRock Global 50:50 Index Fund.

-The top three funds in the table below are utilised within the default strategy, the first popular arrangement.
-The bottom fund in the table below is the second popular arrangement.
+Reported climate data for the popular arrangements within the listed equities and corporate bonds asset classes is shown in the table below.